ahmedkamal14/E-Commerce-Website-2/README.md

 **Website URL:** [Shopify](https://ahmedkamal14.github.io/E-Commerce-Website-2/)

 ## Overview
 The Shopify website designed by Ahmed Kamal is a modern and user-friendly platform tailored to provide an optimal online shopping experience.
 The site showcases a sleek and attractive design, intuitive navigation, and a comprehensive catalog of products that cater to a diverse range of customer needs.
+Please note that the website is still a work in progress and may have some features or content that are yet to be completed.

 ## Key Features